 Whether you are looking for a fully immersive experience, delicious food from the other side of the globe, a meal created by a Top Chef Master or, maybe, an Iron Chef, or a meal with live entertainment, the restaurants at Disney Springs provide plenty of options ensuring you can check off each item on your list.

 When Disney began transitioning Downtown Disney to Disney Springs, many of us did not know what to make of this huge change.
 What we learned is that the transition from Downtown Disney dining to Disney Springs dining allowed Disney to really step up its game!
 Read on to learn more about the Best, and unfortunately Worst, Disney Springs Restaurants!

 Get a FREE printable 30/60/90 day Disney countdown by joining our private Disney Facebook Group and share your photos and ask for tips and tricks!

-15 Best (And Worst!)
-Disney Springs Restaurants You Must Try
+17 Best (And Worst!)
+Restaurants at Disney Springs

 Disney Springs is divided into four areas – The Marketplace; The Landing; Town Center; and West Side.
 The Best (and Worst) Disney Springs Restaurants can be found sprinkled around all four areas.

 Although Walt Disney World has quite an impressive list of great table service restaurants, to be sure you can dine at your top choice(s), advanced reservations are recommended.
 Before you go, be sure to visit Walt Disney World’s Official Dining Reservation website or use your My Disney Experience App to book when you prepare your phone for Disney!

 Keep in mind, you can book your dining reservations 60 days before your arrival.